On the stability of the logit dynamics in population games: Introduction

-The analysis of existence, uniqueness, and efficiency of Nash equilibria in population games has received a large amount of attention in the past decades \cite{schmeidler1973equilibrium,milchtaich2005topological,roughgarden2002bad,roughgarden2003price,roughgarden2004bounding,patriksson2015traffic,dafermos1973toll}.
-However, the notion of equilibrium is completely static, and does not take into account the dynamics of user decisions.
-For this reason, games can be endowed with evolutionary dynamics that describe how players modify their behavior over time. \emph{Evolutionary game theory} \cite{hofbauer2003evolutionary,sandholm2010population,weibull1997evolutionary} studies the collective behaviors emerging when the player choices are described by an evolutionary dynamics, e.g., convergence to and stability of equilibria, or equilibrium selection.
-These are crucial issues in game-theoretic models both from a theoretical perspective and for applications.
+Population games can be studied with either atomic (finite) player set \cite{blume2018population} or non-atomic (continuous) player set \cite{sandholm2010population}: in this paper, we shall focus on the latter case.
+The equilibrium analysis of continuous population games has attracted a large amount of attention in the past decades.
+The existence, uniqueness, and efficiency of Nash equilibria in population games have been widely studied, in particular in the special case of routing games \cite{schmeidler1973equilibrium,milchtaich2005topological,roughgarden2002bad,roughgarden2003price,roughgarden2004bounding,patriksson2015traffic,dafermos1973toll}.
+However, the notion of equilibrium is completely static, and does not take into account the dynamics of the users' decisions.
+On the other hand, \emph{evolutionary game theory} \cite{weibull1997evolutionary,hofbauer2003evolutionary,sandholm2010population} studies the collective behaviors emerging in population games when the players modify their actions over time according to certain revision protocols.
+The resulting evolutions of the distribution of actions across the population are described as dynamical systems, to be referred to as \emph{evolutionary dynamics}.
+Issues pertaining convergence to and stability of equilibria, or equilibrium selection, are crucial in the study of evolutionary dynamics in population games, both from a theoretical perspective and for the applications.

-In this paper, we focus on logit dynamics, a special class of evolutionary dynamics in population games modeling the behavior of players that aim at selecting optimal actions given the action of other players, but due to imperfect information of sub-rationality (measured by a noise parameter) sometimes select suboptimal ones \cite{blume1993statistical}.
-Our contribution is threefold.
+In this paper, we focus on the logit dynamics, a special case of evolutionary dynamics modeling the behavior of agents that aim at selecting optimal actions, but due to some noise may sometimes adopt suboptimal ones \cite{blume1993statistical,marden2012revisiting,sandholm2010population,mckelvey1995quantal}.
+The noise may represent errors in estimating the rewards or in implementing the best response actions, resulting in smooth dynamics that are often more easily tractable from a mathematical viewpoint than the best response dynamics.